What Actually Helped My Acne After Trying Everything

 2. Follow up with a moisturizer to prevent dryness.

-3. If you absolutely need a patch, use it after the treatment dries so it can still work underneath.
+3. If you absolutely need a patch, use it after those products dry so it can still work underneath.

 The Ice Cube Trick

-First, grab an ice cube and wrap it in a thin paper towel.
+When you feel a cyst forming, you have a small window before it gets out of control.
+Grab an ice cube and wrap it in a thin paper towel.
 Now, hold that ice pack against the breakout for one minute, then take it off for another minute.
 Repeat this cycle for about 5 to 10 minutes.
-Trust me, you’ll feel the difference!

 The cold temperature from the ice helps constrict the blood vessels, which in turn reduces swelling and redness.
 And don't skip the last step: once you’re done with the ice, apply a niacinamide serum.
 This powerhouse ingredient not only calms inflammation but also helps improve your skin’s overall texture and tone.

 By combining the ice treatment with niacinamide, you’re not just treating the breakout, you’re also preventing it from fully forming!
-This two-step process has become a go-to for me, and I can’t recommend it enough!
+This is the difference between a bump that disappears and one that takes over your face for a week.

 Your Pillow is a Bacterial Playground